Linoleic acid: History

 In 1844, F. Sacc, working at the laboratory of Justus von Liebig, isolated linoleic acid from linseed oil.
 In 1886, K. Peters determined the existence of two double bonds.
 Its essential role in human diet was discovered by G. O. Burr and others in 1930.
-Its chemical structure was determined by T.P.
-Hilditch and others in 1939, and it was synthesized by R. A. Raphael and F. Sondheimer in 1950.
+Its chemical structure was determined by T. P. Hilditch and others in 1939, and it was synthesized by R. A. Raphael and F. Sondheimer in 1950.

 In physiology

 The consumption of linoleic acid is vital to proper health, as it is an essential fatty acid.

 Metabolism and eicosanoids

-Linoleic acid (LA: C_{18}H_{32}O_{2}; 18:2, ω-6) is a precursor to arachidonic acid (AA: C_{20}H_{32}O_{2}; 20:4, ω-6) with elongation and saturation.
-AA is the precursor to some prostaglandins, leukotrienes (LTA, LTB, LTC), thromboxane (TXA) and the N-acylethanolamine (NAE) arachidonoylethanolamine (AEA: C_{22}H_{37}NO_{2}; 20:4, ω-6), and other endocannabinoids and eicosanoids.
+Linoleic acid (LA: C_{18}H_{32}O_{2}; 18:2,n−6) is a precursor to arachidonic acid (AA: C_{20}H_{32}O_{2}; 20:4,n−6) with elongation and unsaturation.
+AA is the precursor to some prostaglandins, leukotrienes (LTA, LTB, LTC), thromboxane (TXA) and the N-acylethanolamine (NAE) arachidonoylethanolamine (AEA: C_{22}H_{37}NO_{2}; 20:4,n−6), and other endocannabinoids and eicosanoids.

-The metabolism of LA to AA begins with the conversion of LA into gamma-linolenic acid (GLA), effected by Δ6desaturase.
+The metabolism of LA to AA begins with the conversion of LA into gamma-linolenic acid (GLA), effected by Δ6 desaturase.
 GLA is converted to dihomo-γ-linolenic acid (DGLA), the immediate precursor to AA.

 LA is also converted by various lipoxygenases, cyclooxygenases, cytochrome P450 enzymes (the CYP monooxygenases), and non-enzymatic autoxidation mechanisms to mono-hydroxyl products viz., 13-Hydroxyoctadecadienoic acid, and 9-Hydroxyoctadecadienoic acid; these two hydroxy metabolites are enzymatically oxidized to their keto metabolites, 13-oxo-octadecadienoic acid and 9-oxo-octadecdienoic acid.
 Certain cytochrome P450 enzymes, the CYP epoxygenases, catalyze oxidation of LA to epoxide products viz., its 12,13-epoxide, vernolic acid, and its 9,10-epoxide, coronaric acid.
 These linoleic acid products are implicated in human physiology and pathology.

-Hydroperoxides derived from the metabolism of anandamide (AEA: C_{22}H_{37}NO_{2}; 20:4,n-6), or its linoleoyl analogues, are by a lipoxygenase action found to be competitive inhibitors of brain and immune cell FAAH, the enzyme that breaks down AEA and other endocannabinoids, and the compound linoleoyl-ethanol-amide (C_{20}H_{37}NO_{2}; 18:2,n-6), an N-acylethanolamine, - the ethanolamide of linoleic acid (LA: C_{18}H_{32}O_{2}; 18:2, n-6) and its metabolized incorporated ethanolamine (MEA: C_{2}H_{7}NO), is the first natural inhibitor of FAAH, discovered.
+Hydroperoxides derived from the metabolism of anandamide (AEA: C_{22}H_{37}NO_{2}; 20:4,n−6), or its linoleoyl analogues, are by a lipoxygenase action found to be competitive inhibitors of brain and immune cell FAAH, the enzyme that breaks down AEA and other endocannabinoids, and the compound linoleoyl-ethanol-amide (C_{20}H_{37}NO_{2}; 18:2,n−6), an N-acylethanolamine, - the ethanolamide of linoleic acid (LA: C_{18}H_{32}O_{2}; 18:2,n−6) and its metabolized incorporated ethanolamine (MEA: C_{2}H_{7}NO), is the first natural inhibitor of FAAH, discovered.